-- Mix the flour, cocoa powder, and baking powder together in a medium bowl.
+- Mix the flour, cocoa powder, sugar, baking powder, and salt together in a medium bowl.

-- Whisk in the milk, maple syrup, vanilla, eggs, and melted butter in a separate bowl.
-The batter should be fairly thin and should fall easily off of a spoon easily.
+- Whisk in the milk, vanilla, eggs, and melted butter in a separate bowl.
+The batter should be fairly thin and should fall easily off a spoon.

 - Flip carefully and cook through on the other side, about 2 minutes more.
-Serve, or place cooked pancakes onto a baking sheet and keep warm in a 225 degree oven.
+Serve, or place cooked pancakes onto a baking sheet and keep warm in a 225-degree-F oven.
 Cook the rest of the batter.

-- To Store: Let any extras cool fully and store them in a airtight storage container or freezer bag in the fridge or freezer for later use.
-Warm in 15-30 second intervals in the microwave until thawed, if frozen, and warm.
+- To Store: Let any extras cool fully, and store them in an airtight storage container or freezer bag in the fridge or freezer for later use.
+Warm in 15- to 30-second intervals in the microwave until thawed, if frozen, and warm.